-But, Mr. Singh set a hook in me at a gathering of comic OA collectors at a post-C2E2 dinner at Club Lago here in Chicago about 4-5 years ago.
+But Mr. Singh set a serious hook in me about 5 years ago at a post-C2E2 dinner gathering of comic OA collectors at Club Lago here in Chicago.
 While enjoying a great meal, Jeff produced a portfolio of samples from his collection.
 In typical Jeff fashion, it was a broad array of comic, illustration and strip art.
 While a small sample from his voluminous collection, he had some stunning examples - among them some gorgeous strips.
-Jeff and I had conversed for some time about my enjoyment of the strips that he would periodically post in his CAF gallery, but I had never seen anything in person - in fact, even though we had corresponded many times via e-mail, that evening was only the second time I had met Jeff...and certainly the first time that we had spent significant personal time together while sharing a meal.
+Jeff and I had conversed for some time about my enjoyment of the strips he would periodically post in his CAF gallery, but I had never seen any of them in person - in fact, even though we had corresponded many times via e-mail, that evening was only the second time I had met Jeff...and certainly the first time that we had spent significant personal time together while sharing a meal.

-Anyway, while flipping through his collection, he pulled out the 425^{th} strip from the Carol Day storyline, Problem Child (the image of which appears on the preceding page).
+Anyway, while flipping through his collection, he pulled out the 425th strip from the Carol Day storyline, Problem Child (the image of which appears on the preceding page).
 I was stunned.
 I had seen the piece when he posted it in his CAF gallery - and thought it was beautiful at the time.
 But, there was no way to appreciate Wright's skill and craft without seeing the piece in person - the attention to every detail, the delicacy of his every line, his ability to create mood and evoke emotion in such a small space.
-I was almost confused that someone as gifted as he was completely unknown to me.
+I was almost confused that someone as artistically gifted as David Wright was completely unknown to me.